 - for imprisonment of three years or more commission of a criminal offense against life, physical integrity, health, personal liberty, sexual freedom, public peace, public security, or administrative procedures.

 In accordance with the regulations currently in force, both refugee status and subsidiary protection are to be revoked on the basis of Section 8(5) of the Asylum Act.
-This is in breach of the Qualification Directive since the Asylum Act does not differentiate between the two statuses as EU law does, therefore it lacks the cumulative conditions (namely the threat to national security the person has to pose besides the serious crime) as to the refugee status.
+This is in breach of the Qualification Directive since the Asylum Act does not differentiate between the two statuses as EU law does, therefore it applies the same level of seriousness regarding the committed crime and it lacks the cumulative conditions (namely the threat to national security the person has to pose besides the serious crime) as to the refugee status.
+Furthermore, Art.
+14(6) of Qualification Directive is not properly transposed because the rights enshrined therein are not provided to those refugees who are excluded from protection based on Section 8(5) of the Asylum Act.
+Moreover, despite the Ahmed judgment, the lack of individual assessment and discretion of the asylum authority with regard to all the circumstances of the case in determining the seriousness of a crime as the reason for exclusion from international protection still prevails.
 The provision on the withdrawal of the refugee status furthermore is in contrast with the Geneva Convention.

 Withdrawal of the subsidiary protection status due to re-availment of the protection of the country of origin of the beneficiary